“No Sale, No Fee” Estate Agents – Are They Worth It?

 Should you opt for a ‘No sale, no fee’ package?

-If you only want to pay a service charge to an agent when you actually sell your property and you don’t mind being temporary locked into a “sole agency contract” (which almost all high-street agents will lock you into), then absolutely, go for it.
-You have nothing to lose.
+If you only want to pay an agent when your property actually sells, and you don’t mind being temporarily locked into a sole agency contract (which is standard for both high-street agents and online services offering no sale, no fee), then why not – go for it.
+You’ve got nothing to lose.

 Join the Conversation...